katahiromz/EGA/EGA-Manual.md

 ## What is EGA?

-EGA is a small programming language of a simple grammar.
+EGA is a small programming language of a simple grammar, written in C++.

 The source code of EGA will be found at https://github.com/katahiromz/EGA .